 Salt and Nitrate Control Program

 The Central Valley Salinity Alternatives for Long-Term Sustainability (CV-SALTS) initiative developed a comprehensive salt and nitrate management plan (SNMP) for the Central Valley Region, which was submitted to the Central Valley Water Board in January of 2017.
 The SNMP is the basis for many components of this Salt and Nitrate Control Program and serves as one of the reference documents for the control efforts.
 The SNMP documented elevated salt and nitrate concentrations in portions of the Central Valley that impair or threaten to impair the region’s water and soil quality which, in turn, adversely affects agricultural productivity and/or drinking water supplies.
 Excessive nitrates are significant issues for public health and safety in some areas.
-Based on the findings, the Central Valley Salt and Nitrate Control Program is designed to address both legacy and ongoing salt and nitrate accumulation issues in surface and groundwater; however, the primary focus of early actions (first ten years) is on groundwater quality and in particular nitrate impacts to drinking water supplies.
+Based on these findings, the Central Valley Salt and Nitrate Control Program is designed to address both legacy and ongoing salt and nitrate accumulation issues in surface water and groundwater; however, the primary focus of early actions (first ten years) is on groundwater quality and in particular nitrate impacts to drinking water supplies.
 The over-arching management goals and priorities are:

-Ensure Safe Drinking Water Supply (short and long term)
+Ensure safe drinking water supply

-Achieve Balanced Salt and Nitrate Loading
+Reduce salt and nitrate loading so that ongoing discharges neither threaten to degrade high quality waters absent appropriate findings by the Central Valley Board nor cause or contribute to exceedances of water quality objectives

-Implement Long-Term, Managed Restoration of Impaired Water Bodies
+Implement long-term, managed restoration of impaired water bodies

 To meet these prioritized goals, the Salt and Nitrate Control Program has been phased with specific implementation activities required for salt and another set of implementation activities required for nitrate.
 Both implementation approaches provide permittees the option to select their means of compliance: either through a conservative permitting approach focused on individual source control or through an alternative coordinated, multi-discharger management approach (Figure I-1).
-For goals 2 and 3, the Salt and Nitrate Control Program recognizes that in some circumstances meeting these goals may not be reasonable, feasible or practicable.
+The Central Valley Water Board will take all appropriate actions to protect all designated or existing beneficial uses of surface waters and groundwater unless the Central Valley Water Board amends the applicable Basin Plan to de-designate some or all beneficial uses of the relevant waterbody and the State Water Board, Office of Administrative Law, and U.S. EPA (as applicable) approve the de-designation in accordance with the applicable law at the time of the proposed amendment.

 The Salt and Nitrate Control Program is implemented through a combination of Central Valley Water Board authorities.
 First, to ensure timely implementation, a Conditional Discharge Prohibition has been established in the Basin Plans that will require that certain permittees begin to implement provisions of the Control Program upon receiving a Notice to Comply issued by the Board’s Executive Officer.
 The Conditional Discharge Prohibition will assist in establishing enforceable conditions until the Board revises permits to incorporate applicable requirements from the Control Program or determines that existing permit requirements are adequate.
 Second, for certain other permittees subject to General Orders, the Board will hold a hearing to consider amending such Orders within 18 months of the effective date of the Salt and Nitrate Control Program to incorporate timelines and milestones for complying with the Control Program.
 Long-term implementation of the Salt and Nitrate Control Program is achieved primarily through Board permitting actions (i.e., waste discharge requirements or conditional waivers); however, to be successful, coordination, funding and support will be required from multiple state, federal and local agencies as well as from local stakeholders and those benefitting from Central Valley waters.
 Additional implementation authorities, affected entities, and required actions related to salt and nitrate control will be determined during the first phase of the effort.